 Design Ideas

-Try to incorporate climbing plants like Wisteria or Grape Vines to create a natural canopy.
+Try incorporating climbing plants like Wisteria or Grape Vines to create a natural canopy.

 Add outdoor curtains or retractable shades for additional privacy and sun protection.